C0NNECTIONTERMINATED/dogcatt/README.md

 selective mutism, anxiety and autism + possibly ADD but i haven't been diagnosed yet

-idk if not being in the fandom means i cant make the skins of the show/game/movie but i honestly dont gaf so
+idk if not being in the fandom means i cant make cosplays of the show/game/movie but i honestly dont gaf so